Cystic Fibrosis Genetic Testing Basics

 What if I have a family history of cystic fibrosis?

 You are more likely to be a cystic fibrosis carrier.
-Review your family history of CF with a genetic counselor, a medical professional specially trained to evaluate your risk due to a family history of genetic disease.
+Review your family history of CF with a medical geneticist or genetic counselor.
+These are medical professionals specially trained to evaluate your risk due to a family history of genetic disease.
 Depending on who is affected in your family, and how closely this person is related to you, the genetic counselor can tell you what the chance is that you are a CF carrier.
 Because there are so many mutations in the CFTR gene, it is helpful to know which mutation or mutations your relative has.
 Not every lab tests for the same mutations, and it is important to test for the mutation(s) known to be running in the family as well as other common mutations.

 Should you (and your future baby) be tested?